-Each school day, 4000 students across Hastings and Prince Edward counties are provided with healthy meals and snacks, including some students who are learning from home.
+Through the Goodness of Your Actions, local Food for Learning programs will receive a financial boost so that they can continue to provide healthy food to students in schools.
+Each school day, over 4000 students across Hastings and Prince Edward counties are provided with healthy meals and snacks, including students learning virtually from home.

-The result, program costs are considerably higher due to:
+The result, program costs continue to rise due to:

-• Maintaining safety and minimizing the risk of transmission of the virus, food offered to students is individually portioned and packaged, which has a significantly higher cost
+• Maintaining safety and minimizing the risk of transmission of the virus, much of the food offered to students is individually portioned and packaged, which continues to have a significantly higher cost

 • An increase in student participation

-We know that when students eat better, they are engaged in their learning, experience a sense of belonging at school and develop lifelong healthy eating habits.
-As they did before, many children and youth in our community continue to experience hunger during the pandemic.
-Food for Learning can help to alleviate this issue by providing food at school.
+For many reasons, children and youth in our community continue to experience hunger.
+We know that when students participate in a Food for Learning program, they are engaged in their learning, experience a sense of belonging at school, and develop lifelong healthy eating habits.
+Food for Learning can help improve the lives of students by providing food at school.

-This holiday season, stay safe, shop local and please Feed the Meter when visiting downtown Belleville, Picton, or Trenton.
+Through the Goodness of Your Actions this holiday season, shop local, stay safe, and please Feed the Meter when visiting downtown Belleville, Picton, or Trenton.

 Donations to Feed the Meter can also be mailed to: